togald/dotfiles/README.md

 # Todo

-Automated installation script that backs up already existing files?
+- Automated installation script that backs up already existing files?
 Convert workflow to:
     1. git clone to .cfg
     2. run .cfg/install.sh
     3. Enjoy!

+- Scripts!
+How to deal?
+Maybe have $HOME/bin for scripts and then use ~/.config/autostart?
+Use dex, yay/nay?